richelbilderbeek/dlip/report/README.md

 An API makes it easier for programmers to interact with hardware, databases and other stuff.
 It combines certain actions to save programmers from having to write the same standard code all the time.
 An API also standardises the communications with the hardware drivers.
 This makes sure you don't have to write a different program for every different system.
 It is all to make it easier for programmers to develop applications using these prebuild things.
 [5]

 ### Google's deep learning API
 Google's deep learning API Tensorflow is an open source deep learning platform which we want to use to practice with using deep neural networks.
-We also think it can easily be used in phylogenetics because it's already being used in drug reseach.
-[8]
+Tensorflow is already being used in other fields of biology like drug research.[8]

 ## What is a neural network used for?